Assay Services staff member Cody James Corbett prepares a reagent.

 - What happens to my samples when the analysis is completed?
 We can (a) send the samples back to you; (b) store your samples for up to one year before disposing them; (c) dispose of your samples after you’re satisfied with the results — just let us know what you prefer.

 - How do I get my results?
 Assay Services staff provide electronic spreadsheets via email.

 - How do I request samples to be tested?
-Please see our additional information, request service and assay request form.
+Please see Request Service, Assay Request Form, and Sample Preparation.